 In an age of post-truth, fake news and uncertainty, managing change in the workplace is something that all employees are simply going to have to do more of, especially since the pandemic and the rise in remote and flexible working options.
-This, combined with the rise of artificial intelligence, automation and digitisation and the consequent impact on workforce development, makes the challenge all the more acute for HR practitioners.
+This, combined with the rise of artificial intelligence, automation and digitisation - and the consequent impact on workforce development - makes the challenge all the more acute for HR practitioners and employers.

 Sarah Leach, a Careers Consultant at Henley Business School, takes a look at the key considerations for workforce managers hoping to support employees through times of change, so that full advantage can be taken of all the prospective opportunities that the future of work might hold.

 If one thing is certain, it’s that these are uncertain times.
 Change has always been around, but the speed of technological development coupled with a new geopolitical context means that business and the world of work are far removed from what they were ten years ago.
 And ten years from now, the sense of great change will probably feel even more consuming than it is now.